anaramirli/anaramirli.github.io/_posts/2019-10-26-the-role-of-ai-in-future.md

 <br><a name="28"> [28] </a> Billings, Jay & McCaskey, Alexander & Vallee, Geoffroy & Watson, Greg.
 (2017).
 Will humans even write code in 2040 and what would that mean for extreme heterogeneity in computing?.
 <br><a name="29"> [29] </a>C. Renzi, F. Leali, M. Cavazzuti, and A. Andrisano, “A review on artificial intelligence applications to the optimal design of dedicated and reconfigurable manufacturing systems,” The International Journal of Advanced Manufacturing Technology, vol. 72, no. 1-4, pp. 403–418, 2014.
 <br><a name="30"> [30] </a> Alemdar, Hande & Leroy, Vincent & Prost-Boucle, Adrien & Pétrot, Frédéric.
 (2017).
 Ternary neural networks for resource-efficient AI applications.
 2547-2554.
 10.1109/IJCNN.2017.7966166.
-<br><a name="31"> [31] </a> S. Han, H. Mao, and W. J Dally.
+<a name="31"> [31] </a> S. Han, H. Mao, and W. J Dally.
 Deep compression: Compressing deep neural network with pruning, trained quantization and huffman coding, In ICLR, 2016.